um-grex/grex-docs/content/english/start-guide/_index.md

 />}}
 {{< /collapsible >}}

-5. Submit the script using sbatch command, to the __compute__ partition using:
+5. Submit the script using sbatch command, to the __skylake__ partition using:

 {{< highlight bash >}}
-sbatch --partition=compute sleep-job.sh
+sbatch --partition=skylake sleep-job.sh
 {{< /highlight >}}

 6. Wait until the job finishes; you can monitor the queues state with the 'sq' command.
 When the job finishes, a file slurm-NNNN.out should be created in the same directory.

-7. Download the output slurm-NNNN.out from grex.hpc.umanitoba.ca to your local machine using your SFTP client.
+7. Download the output slurm-NNNN.out from yak.hpc.umanitoba.ca to your local machine using your SFTP client.

 8. Congratulations, you have just run your first HPC-style batch job.
 This is the general workflow, more or less; you'd just want to substitute the __sleep__ command to something useful, like __./your-code.x your-input.dat__ .